gojek/ziggurat/README.md

 - default-api-timeout-ms-config - Specifies the timeout (in milliseconds) for client APIs.
 This configuration is used as the default timeout for all client operations that do not specify a timeout parameter.
 The recommended value for Ziggurat based apps is 600000 ms (10 minutes).
 - stream-router - Configs related to all the Kafka streams the application is reading from

   - stream-id - the identifier of a stream that was mentioned in main.clj.
 Hence each stream can read from different Kafka brokers and have different number of threads (depending on the throughput of the stream).
+A stream-id accepts all the properties (as kebab case keywords) provided by [Kafka Streams API](https://kafka.apache.org/28/javadoc/org/apache/kafka/streams/StreamsConfig.html).
     - application-id - The Kafka consumer group id.
 [Documentation](https://kafka.apache.org/intro#intro_consumers)
     - bootstrap-servers - The Kafka brokers that the application will read from.
 It accepts a comma seperated value.
     - stream-threads-count - The number of parallel threads that should read messages from Kafka.
 This can scale up to the number of partitions on the topic you wish to read from.